Lu'an: Food

-Celebrity
+Notable people

-Yingbu was a famous general in the late Qin and early Han dynasties.
+Ying Bu was a famous general in the late Qin and early Han dynasties.
 He was previously one of Xiang Yu's generals.
 He once accompanied Xiang Yu to destroy Qin and was granted the title of King of Jiujiang.
 Later, he surrendered to Liu Bang and together with Han Xin destroyed Xiang Yu.
 After the establishment of the Han Dynasty, he was named King of Huainan by Liu Bang for his merits.
 Together with Han Xin and Peng Yue, he was named the three most famous generals in the early Han Dynasty.
 He was later killed for rebellion.

 Duan Qirui (1865–1936), formerly known as Qirui and courtesy name Zhiquan, was known as the "Righteous Old Man" in his later years.
 He was a native of Liu'an County, Anhui (now Lu'an City).
 A famous politician in the Republic of China, known as the "Tiger of the North" and the leader of the Anhui warlords.
 The main target of Sun Yat-sen's "Dharma Protection Movement".

 Fang Yong (1895–1956), courtesy name Jinglue, was born in Shouxian County.
 He devoted himself to the study of philology, read extensively about calligraphy and history, and made detailed textual research.
 He once made friends with Yi Baisha, a famous figure in Chinese studies.
 He has successively served as a lecturer and professor at Anhui University, editor of the Anhui Provisional General Chronicle Library, compiler of the National Translation and Translation Center, and professor of Anhui University of Political Science.
 After the Anti-Japanese War, he successively served as a Chinese language teacher in provincial and county middle schools.
 When students asked questions, he immediately answered them and pointed out the source.
 The students respected him and called it "the source of the word that fell off the page."